DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Resource binding

-Unlike the other pipelines, in the ray tracing pipeline we use multiple shaders with the same type.
+Unlike others pipelines, in the ray tracing pipeline we use multiple shaders with the same type.
 Resources with the same name in shaders with the same types will be merged and binding points will be remapped.
 In a code below constants bound to a single ray generation shader and for all closest hit shaders.

 ```cpp
 m_pRayTracingSRB->GetVariableByName(SHADER_TYPE_RAY_GEN, "g_ConstantsCB")->Set(m_ConstantsCB);
 m_pRayTracingSRB->GetVariableByName(SHADER_TYPE_RAY_CLOSEST_HIT, "g_ConstantsCB")->Set(m_ConstantsCB);
 ```

 Valid usage:

 ```hlsl
 // in closest_hit_shader1:
 ConstantBuffer<CubeAttribs>  g_CubeAttribsCB : register(b0);